EricDinging/Propius/README.md

 ```bash
 docker compose -f compose_redis.yml up -d
 ```
-- Launch major components in Propius
+- Launch major components in Propius.
+You can use tools such as [tmux](https://github.com/tmux/tmux/wiki) to organize your terminal.
     - Scheduler:
     ```bash
     python propius/scheduler/scheduler.py